-Purpose reduction of net borrowing cost; match of assets and liabilities.
+reduction of net borrowing cost; match of assets and

+liabilities.

 ii.
-Max Portfolio Allocation

-no more than 20% of the City's outstanding debt portfolio by fund type shall be in un-hedged short-term paper consistent with policies for underlying debt types.

-Term consistent with policies for underlying debt types.

-iv.
-Maximum Yield case by case basis, as recommended by Financial v.
-Monitoring The City Controller shall monitor all variable rate bonds on a monthly basis and shall determine, from time to time, whether to change modes and/or replace a broker/dealer or remarketing agent. vi.
+Max Portfolio Allocation no more than 20% of the City's outstanding debt portfolio by fund type shall be in un-hedged short-term paper consistent with policies for underlying debt types. iii .
+Term consistent with policies for underlying debt types. iv .
+Maximum Yield case by case basis, as recommended by Financial Advisor.
+V .
+Monitoring The City Controller shall monitor all variable rate bonds on a monthly basis and shall determine, from time to time, whether to change modes and/or replace a broker/dealer or remarketing agent.
+V i.
 Budgeting the City Controller will recommend that annual debt service on any variable rate bonds be budgeted at 1.5 times the rolling 3 year average of the Securities Industry and Financial Markets Association (SIFMA), or another relevant index Association index, or another relevant time frame, or as otherwise required by the respective bond covenant.
+V ii.
+Liquidity a liquidity facility shall be obtained, either externally or internally, for all short-term indebtedness containing ix.
+Mode all bonds issued as variable rate bonds shall be issued as a put feature.